Moesif/moesif-netframework-example/README.md

 3. See `HomeController.cs` for some sample ASP.NET MVC routes and `ProductController.cs` for some
 sample ASP.NET Web API routes that you can test such as the below GET:

+_Replace the port 59096 with the actual port your app is running on_

 ```
 GET http://localhost:59096/api/product/123
 ```